siso19/SCARA-ROBOT/README.md

 # License

 This work is released under the MIT License.
 See the [LICENSE](LICENSE) file for the full text.
-The MIT License permits unrestricted use, modification, and distribution — including for commercial purposes — provided that the original copyright notice and license text are preserved.
+The MIT License permits unrestricted use, modification, and distribution, including for commercial purposes, provided that the original copyright notice and license text are preserved.

 Copyright (c) 2026 iMEBS Lab